DJTwoTone/emotional_chronicles_frontend/README.md

 ## Running Tests

 There are currently tests for both the backend and the frontend.
-These tests will continue to be developed to better ensure quality in the code base.
+These tests will continue to be developed to better ensure quality in the codebase.